Schöfflisdorf-Oberweningen railway station

-Schöfflisdorf-Oberweningen railway station is a railway station in the municipalities of Schöfflisdorf in the Swiss canton of Zurich.
-The station takes its name from the adjoining municipalities of Schöfflisdorf and Oberweningen.
-It is located on the Wehntal railway line, and is served by Zurich S-Bahn line S15.
+Schöfflisdorf-Oberweningen railway station is a railway station in the municipality of Schöfflisdorf in the Swiss canton of Zurich.
+The station takes its name from this municipality and the adjoining municipality of Oberweningen.
+It is located on the Wehntal line, within fare zone 117 of the Zürcher Verkehrsverbund (ZVV).

+Facilities

 The old station building from the Swiss Northeastern Railway is still standing, but is disused.
 A waiting room and bike racks are from 1990 when the Zurich S-Bahn was inaugurated.
-In the front of the station is the turning loop for the bus line 555 connecting Oberweningen and Schleinikon to the station.
-The bus line is only operating Monday through Friday during peak hours.
+In the front of the station is the turning loop for the bus.

 Services

-The following services stop at Niederweningen:
+S-Bahn

+Schöfflisdorf-Oberweningen railway station is served by S-Bahn trains only.
+It is an intermediate stop of Zurich S-Bahn line S15, which runs between Niederweningen and Rapperswil-Jona via Zurich.
+As of the December 2020 timetable change the following services stop at the station: